b3b0/graSSHopper/README.md

 10.0.0.254, john, 22
 myawesomeserver, admin, 22
 ```
 4. Run the program with `grasshopper` or use `grasshopper -a` for crontab.
+4.5.
+Get extra help with `grasshopper -h` or `man grasshopper`
 5. Run through the ssh-keygen setup
 6. You're golden ponyboy
 # USAGE